My Quiet Kitchen

 • 1 tablespoon olive oil

-• 2 (7 oz) packages of any of the following vegan cheeses, cut into cubes: Violife Smoked Provolone or Mature Cheddar, Chao Creamy Original, or Follow Your Heart Provolone or Smoked Gouda - see Note 2.
+• 14 ounces Violife Smoked Provolone or Mature Cheddar, Chao Creamy Original, or Follow Your Heart Provolone or Smoked Gouda - see Note 2

 • 2 tablespoons nutritional yeast, optional